 Each of the 21 drill holes completed during the 2023 drilling program was logged by Century Geophysical Corporation, an independent geophysical contractor, with a continuous recording down-hole geophysical logging tool to collect gamma-ray, self-potential and resistivity data through the entirety of each drill hole.
 Equivalent uranium grades were calculated from the gamma-ray log responses in mineralized zones encountered in the drill holes.
 Lithologic descriptions were prepared from cuttings samples and from the core recovered from the drill holes.
-The core was split and sampled by Consolidated Uranium personnel, and scanned with an Olympus portable XRF unit to detect the possible presence of vanadium mineralization.
+The core was split and sampled by Consolidated Uranium personnel and scanned with an Olympus portable XRF unit to detect the possible presence of vanadium mineralization.
 The samples were submitted to American Assay Laboratories ("AAL"), an ISO-17025 Accredited independent commercial laboratory, for chemical determination of uranium and vanadium grades encountered in the drill holes.

 While the 2023 drill results did not demonstrate that there is an inverse relationship between low-grade uranium mineralization and high-grade vanadium, the 2023 drill holes did highlight the presence of high-grade vanadium in the Tony M uranium deposit.
 The drilling results further indicated a continuation of high-grade uranium mineralization in various parts of the Tony M Mine than was previously intersected by several of the historical drill holes.
-Overall, the results obtained from the 2023 drilled primarily by Plateau Resources, which discovered and first developed the Tony M Mine in the 1970s.
+Overall, the results obtained from the 2023 drilling program are consistent with the results obtained from the historical drill holes that were drilled primarily by Plateau Resources, which discovered and first developed the Tony M Mine in the 1970s.
 The data obtained from this most recent drilling program is being utilized to refine the locations of additional drill holes for exploration purposes and to guide additional geotechnical studies at the Tony M Mine.